 On Friday, the new students spent the morning in university breakout sessions with their new classmates.
 A movie party was held later that evening.
 Students were able to spend time together in an effort to help foster new friendships.
 Saturday night, a “Battle of Troy” dodgeball match was held.

 HLGU’s New Student Orientation Saturday activities included time for the freshmen teams to participate in the “Quest for the Trojan Horse” scavenger hunt.
 This fun activity takes place every year on Main Street so freshmen and incoming students can learn all Hannibal has to offer.

-HLGU's Welcome Week Saturday activities included time for freshmen to meet with their professors, various meetings, a scavenger hunt in downtown Hannibal, and a semi-formal Matriculation Banquet.
 On Sunday, the students started their day by choosing an area worship service to attend.
-The rest of the day was filled with time to meet and greet transfer/commuter students and enjoy the HLGU Activity Fair.
+That afternoon students enjoyed visiting the HLGU Activities Fair.
 This special event allowed the new students to find out more about area churches, activities, and clubs they could choose to become involved with on and around campus.

 On Monday, August 21, HLGU students volunteered around Hannibal in the 14th Annual Hannibal Helping Hands, a series of community service projects.
 This year, nearly 200 students went out into the Hannibal community and performed approximately 400 hours of community service.
 Projects included painting, weeding, washing, organizing, and cleaning for various Hannibal businesses and churches including Hannibal Free Public Library, Graceful Beginnings Daycare, the Hannibal Museum, the Nutrition Center, area churches, and many others.